Help Center

 Why Switch to a Different Coding Font?

-Developer environments and tools don’t always use the best fonts.
+Developer environments and tools don’t always use the best font for coding in WordPress.
 Although some programmers are fine with their chosen tool’s default font, others can struggle with poor readability and eyestrain.

 Although many programming tools allow you to change the font, not all developers think to do this.
 You might not realize you were using a subpar font until you change over to a better one.